History of The Bear Inn

 Even before The Bear became formally an Inn it had been a farmstead serving travellers for hundreds of years.
 The stable on the roadside and the pigsty give clues to life here.
 Travellers horses could be changed or rested and many of the landlords were carpenters or wheel wrights who could undertake repairs.
 The Inn had 40 acres at one time and kept chickens, pigs and probably a house cow or two as well as horses to pull wagons and for riding.
 There is a well under the floor of what later became the restaurant, as that area used to be a courtyard.

-Now a private residence and a bed and breakfast, The Bear has been serving travellers for generations in this hamlet of Perrotts Brook in the Cotswolds near Cirencester.
+Now a private residence and no longer a bed and breakfast, The Bear has been serving travellers for generations in this hamlet of Perrotts Brook in the Cotswolds near Cirencester.
 For more than a thousand years this crossing point of the River Churn has carried the ancient Welsh Way and close by is the junction with the Whiteway and Rapsgate which were the vital routes for salt from Droitwich to Cirencester.

 Down the Welsh Way British tribes, Roman invaders, Welsh drovers, wagons and coaches followed in succession over the centuries.
 There has been a bridge over the river Churn at this point for at least since the 12th century, but long before the Roman invasion this valley was an important centre for the ancient British Dobunii tribe, most probably centred in the valley towards and in the village of Bagendon.